KPI stands for Key Performance Indicator.

 3. Keep your list of feature-based KPIs short and strategic

 The idea here is that if you’re going to base your product’s success or failure partly on how well specific features perform, then you should make sure you focus only on those features that will really move the needle; add new users, keep existing users, and increase positive word of mouth among your target market.

 Are Key Performance Indicators Mission-Critical?

 Key performance indicators (KPI) perform several strategically important functions for a team, department, or business.
-They help across the company so that everyone has a common understanding of what success will look like.
+First, they help across the company so that everyone has a common understanding of what success will look like.
 And because people know what they are expected to contribute towards that success, KPIs encourage more ownership, focused work, and accountability.

 Finally, the smaller, shorter-term KPIs can provide a team with both guideposts to let them know how they’re progressing toward the larger KPI and the ability to celebrate small victories along the way to reaching it, boosting morale on longer duration initiatives.